Untimely and inaccurate medical diagnoses are often tragic.

 What about HIV?
 A Boston man, Sean Stentiford, recently received an $18.4 million award from a medical malpractice lawsuit.
 Why?
 Mr. Stentiford’s HIV had accelerated because it wasn’t diagnosed early enough to be able to timely treat his condition.
 Mr. Stentiford claimed his neurologist canceled a test that could have diagnosed his HIV more timely.
 The neurologist did so because he didn’t think there was a risk for HIV.

 That’s horrific.
 However, the saddest part is, it would have turned out wholly differently if he had received an accurate and more timely diagnosis of his HIV.

 Sounds like you need anti-freeze

-Clearly, an accurate and timely diagnosis are vital ingredients to your health recovery in life-threatening cases.
+Clearly, untimely and inaccurate medical diagnoses are hazardous ingredients to your health recovery in life-threatening cases.
 While sometimes they’re not always discovered, at other times it’s obvious that symptoms were overlooked.
 Squeaking brakes on your car are not indicative of your anti-freeze being low.
 Refreshing your anti-freeze levels while ignoring your noisy brakes would be negligent if you were a mechanic.
 Or could be considered a malpractice if it were a doctor making a similar mistake in your healthcare.